AtomLinter/linter-elixirc/README.md

 5.  `always use elixirc` option - leave it disabled, unless `mix compile` is too slow.

+6.  `mix env` option - Allows changing the Mix environment for lint runs.
+If using IEx at the same time as Atom this can be changed to allow IEx to pick up code changes.

 ## Usage

 If you open folder with mix project (`mix.exs` exists in project's root